RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Introduction

 \section{Introduction}

-Large Vision-Language Models (LVLMs)~\cite{dai2024instructblip,zhu2023minigpt,liu2023visual,liu2023improved,bai2023qwen} have emerged as a pivotal technology, enabling machines to interpret complex visual scenes and generate contextually appropriate textual descriptions.
-These models integrate and process inputs from both visual and linguistic domains, offering unprecedented possibilities in applications ranging from video content creation~\cite{videoworldsimulators2024} to assistive technologies~\cite{team2023gemini,OpenAI2023}.
-Despite their potential, LVLMs are often criticized for generating "hallucinatory" content~\cite{li2023evaluating,zhao2023beyond,wang2023llm,huang2023opera} —- outputs that appear plausible but do not faithfully reflect the visual inputs.
-This gap in reliability and trustworthiness is particularly concerning for sensitive applications such as medical diagnosis~\cite{zhou2023survey, liu2023qilin}, surveillance~\cite{wu2024vadclip,hasan2024vision}, and autonomous driving~\cite{li2024automated}.
+Large Vision-Language Models (LVLMs)~\citep{dai2024instructblip,zhu2023minigpt,liu2023visual,liu2023improved,bai2023qwen} have emerged as a pivotal technology, enabling machines to interpret complex visual scenes and generate contextually appropriate textual descriptions.
+These models integrate and process inputs from both visual and linguistic domains, offering unprecedented possibilities in applications ranging from video content creation~\citep{videoworldsimulators2024} to assistive technologies~\citep{team2023gemini,OpenAI2023}.

+Despite these advancements, LVLMs still face a fundamental challenge: the tendency to produce "hallucinations"~\citep{li2023evaluating,zhao2023beyond,wang2023llm,huang2023opera}---outputs that are inconsistent with the actual content of the visual input.
+This gap in reliability and trustworthiness is particularly concerning for sensitive applications such as medical diagnosis~\citep{zhou2023survey, liu2023qilin}, surveillance~\citep{wu2024vadclip,hasan2024vision}, and autonomous driving~\citep{li2024automated}.